Bitcoin Myths · #6 of 20

 Where the confusion starts

 That assumption is wrong.
-And understanding why matters more than most people realize, because the same property that makes Bitcoin divisible is what makes it accessible to nearly anyone on earth.
+And understanding why matters more than most people realize, because the divisibility that lets you own a fraction is exactly what makes Bitcoin accessible to nearly anyone on earth.

 The smallest unit of Bitcoin has a name